 |Veterans Affairs Medical Centers||Inpatient Acute Care, Inpatient Rehabilitation|

 Resources for Fieldwork Educators and DCE Site Mentors

-If you are a Fieldwork Educator or DCE Site Mentor, please visit our Department of Occupational Therapy Exxat Website for helpful resources, references, and self-evaluations.
+If you are a Fieldwork Educator, please visit our Fieldwork Resources page.
+If you are a DCE Site Mentor, please visit our DCE Resources page.
+You will find helpful resources, references, and self-evaluations.